 - Preparing projections of settlement proposals, presenting alternative options, and reviewing implications of each

-As part of the collaborative team, a financial professional acts as a neutral party, assisting both spouses, along with the Legal and family professionals.
+As part of the collaborative team, a Financial Divorce Specialist acts as a neutral party, assisting both spouses, along with the Legal and family professionals.

 Adding a financial professional makes sense when: